mariahvadak/mariahvadak/README.md

 </p>

 ## 🌟 About Me
 Hey there!
-I'm Mariah, a Computer Science student currently pursuing my degree at the University of Oklahoma.
+I'm Mariah, a recent graduate from the University of Oklahoma; now working as a full-time Software Developer.
 I enjoy working on front-end projects and researching how UI/UX elements impact user interactions with different interfaces.
-When I'm not coding away, you can find me indulging in a variety of hobbies that keep life exciting!
+When I'm not coding, you can find me indulging in a variety of hobbies!

 ## 🤝 Connect with Me
 <p align="center">